Holy Name of Mary Pro-Cathedral (Sault Ste. Marie, Michigan): History

 Holy Name of Mary was begun by Jesuits in 1668.
 On January 9, 1857, Bl.
 Pope Pius IX erected the Diocese of Sault Ste.
 Marie and the church was named the cathedral church of the new diocese, being the first cathedral in the Upper Peninsula of Michigan.
+It was the first parish and first cathedral in Michigan, and the third parish in the United States (after those in St. Augustine, Florida and Santa Fe, New Mexico).

-Ven.
-Irenaeus Frederic Baraga became its first bishop.
+Fr Frederic Baraga became the first bishop of the New diocese.
 In 1865, the Diocese of Sault Ste.
-Marie became the Diocese of Marquette and St. Peter Cathedral in Marquette became the cathedral in its stead.
+Marie became the Diocese of Marquette and St. Peter Cathedral in Marquette became the cathedral.

 The present church, the fifth for the parish, was erected in 1881.
 Canadian architect Joseph Connolly designed it in the Gothic Revival style.
 The church was extensively remodeled in three phases from the mid-1980s to the mid-1990s.
 The present rectory was added in 1922.

 In 1968 the parish erected the Tower of History as a shrine to the Catholic missionaries who served the community.
 It was designed to be a part of a larger complex that was to include a community center and a new church edifice.
 Parish priorities changed and the structure was sold to Sault Historic Sites in 1980, which continues to operate it.
 Proceeds from the Tower of History still benefit the church.